 - Talk to you about your concerns.
 You do not have to provide any information or details that you do not feel comfortable sharing.

-- Discuss any immediate support you need, including safety arrangements on campus and academic adjustments.
+- Discuss any immediate support you need, including safety arrangements on and off campus, academic adjustments and access to free and confidential counselling.

 - Talk to you about what you would like to happen next.